-You want to start accepting card payments.
-What do you need?
-Here are the three main components:
+If you want to start accepting card payments, there are three main components.

-A merchant account provider allows businesses to accept payment with debit and credit cards.
-It’s separate to your business bank account - although it looks like a bank account - and is held by an acquiring bank.
+A merchant account provider allows businesses to accept payments with debit and credit cards.
+It’s separate from your business bank account - although it looks like a bank account - and is held by an acquiring bank.

 Once a payment hits your merchant account, it will usually take between 24 hours to 7 days to transfer to your business bank account.
 At Pomelo Pay, payments are deposited the next working day.

 This is the piece of software that is attached to your website that allows you to accept debit and card payments.
 It’s usually included in your card reader package and can be synced with any offline payments.
 At Pomelo Pay, our intuitive payment gateway makes payments very straightforward and easy to process.

 Traditionally, the portable card machine is a physical POS device used to accept in-person payments.

 However, with QR codes and payment links, businesses can now use everyday Android phones to accept payments.